klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 and currently needs to be attached to a rather powerful traditional computer also simply to turn the information that it produces in something useful.
 The cooling needed for a quantum computer is also extremely expensive as it needs to be cooled to nearly the absolute zero.
-EVery fraction of a Kelvin above the absolute zero makes the results worse because of noise (which manifests itself as errors in the computation).
+Every fraction of a Kelvin above the absolute zero makes the results worse because of noise (which manifests itself as errors in the computation).
 Don't be fooled by the pictures you see of quantum computers: Most of these pictures don't even show the quantum computer nor all the hardware that is needed to measure the quantum state.